Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Galerkin approximation in a data-driven orthonormal basis

 Using the identified generating sets, we form the product bases $ \{ z_k \} $ and associated frequencies $ \{ \omega_k \} $ as described in Definition~\ref{defnPurePoint}.
-Note that the numerical generators $ \zeta_i = (\zeta_{0i}, \ldots, \zeta_{N-1,i} ) \in \mathbb{ C }^N $ will not lie exactly on the unit circle, and this happens because of sampling errors (i.e., errors that vanish as $ N \to \infty $), but also bias errors in the Markov operator $ \mathcal{ P }_\epsilon $ in diffusion maps and the regularized generator $ L_\epsilon $ occurring at nonzero $ \epsilon $.
+Note that due to the errors described above, the numerical generators $ \zeta_i = (\zeta_{0i}, \ldots, \zeta_{N-1,i} ) \in \mathbb{ C }^N $ will not lie exactly on the unit circle.
 We therefore rescale the generators pointwise to ensure that $ \lvert \zeta_{ij} \rvert = 1 $ before taking powers.
-Experimentally, we find that generating the spectrum recursively from the generators produces more accurate eigenfunctions than the raw solutions of~\eqref{eqGEV}, presumably because the accuracy of the data-driven basis degrades more rapidly at high eigenfunctions than the loss of accuracy in the $ \{ \zeta_i \} $ products.
+Specifically, fixing a positive spectral order parameter $ l $, we compute the approximate eigenfunctions $ z_k = \prod_{k=1}^m \zeta_i^{k_i} $ (with products and powers taken elementwise on vectors in $ \mathbb{ C }^N $) and the corresponding eigenfrequencies $ \omega_k = \sum_{i=1}^m k_i \Omega_i $ for all integers $ k_i $ in the range $ [ -l, l ] $.
+This leads to a tensor product dictionary of data-driven observables, consisting of $ ( 2 l + 1 )^m $ approximate Koopman eigenfunctions.
+Experimentally, we find that computing the $ z_k $ recursively from the generators produces more accurate results than the raw solutions of~\eqref{eqGEV}, presumably because the accuracy of the data-driven basis $ \{ \phi_i \} $ degrades more rapidly at large $ i $ than the loss of accuracy resulting from the unit-circle normalization of the $ \zeta_i $ and subsequent products and powers to form higher-order Koopman eigenfunctions.